JosiahBeynon/classifying-heart-disease-using-logistic-regression/README.md

+# Classifying Heart Disease Using Logistic Regression

-A small data science project using logistic regression to detect heart disease based on patient data.
+Using logistic regression to detect which patients may suffer from heart disease based on bulk patient data.